AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 3.1.6.1.
 Diner

-- TALK TO woman
+- TALK TO Mattie
+  - "Professor Foster"
   - "Rhona"
   - "Lisa"
 - ARCHIVE:
   - SEARCH Rhona Foster
-  - SEARCH Oliver Foster
+  - SEARCH Oliver Foster (New location: New York University, Department of Chemistry)
   - READ all messages

 #### 3.1.7.
 NYU Department of Chemistry